ShivanshuPurohit/Navigation-using-RL/README.md

 - `model.py`: code containing the Q-Network used as the function approximator by the agent
 - `dqn.pth`: saved model weights for the original DQN model
 - `ddqn.pth`: saved model weights for the Double DQN model
-- `ddqn.pth`: saved model weights for the Dueling Double DQN model
-- `Navigation_exploration.ipynb`: explore the unity environment
+- `Navigation.ipynb`: Navigating the environment
-- `Navigation_solution.ipynb`: notebook containing the solution
-- `Navigation_Pixels.ipynb`: notebook containing the code for the pixel-action problem (see below)

 ### Instructions